mimaison/MessageHub/messagehub104.md

 {: #kafka_migrate notoc}

-If you are using the Java clients, you can now use the publicly available 0.10.x Kafka clients.
+If you're using the Java clients, you can now use the publicly available 0.10.x Kafka clients.
 You are strongly encouraged to move from 0.9.x to the latest 0.10.x version (currently 0.10.2.1).
 Complete the following steps: